 So, what’s the solution?
 Give up, throw yourself into the ‘living with my parents’ stereotypes, and start sewing your costume for the next comic book convention?
 Not necessarily; there are ways to make yourself a more attractive romantic partner, even when you’re rocking your Mom’s basement.
 (Although, if you still want to go to a comic book convention, go right ahead; I’ve been to a few, and they’re a blast if you’re in a geeky mood.)
 If you want to make yourself a more attractive potential date, and gain some financial independence and confidence in the process, you should:

 -Get a Job: “But,” you argue, “I’ve been trying to get a job since I first graduated; what more can I do?”
-A complete guide to job hunting is outside the scope of this article (check my previous thoughts on the issue), but here’s the take-away for today: take a crummy, part-time, ‘just to put money in my pocket’ job if that’s all you can get.
+A complete guide to job hunting is outside the scope of this article, but here’s the take-away for today: take a crummy, part-time, ‘just to put money in my pocket’ job if that’s all you can get.
 You can (and should) continue to search for something more permanent, hopefully where you can put your formal education to work (although, if you have a degree in something like ’18th century French Romanticists’, I’ll warn you now that your only real chance for a job in that field will be to continue your education and get a position as a professor), but you should be willing to take a crummy job just to have some money coming in.
 Because you’re going to need money in order to…